numbat70/clyde/_docs/Content/228-WINDSURF_SMS_COVID.md

 ## Safety Boats
 The safety benefit of the RIB, is much greater than the COVID risk from operating the RIB, providing these precautions are followed:

-- RIBs can only be operated by the session coach and assistant.
+- RIBs can only be operated by the Session Coach and Assistant.
 - All RIB operations to follow these rules, during launching and recovery:
   - Where possible, members of the same household to launch and recover boats (Session Coach and Assistant)
   - All helpers must wear a face covering.
   - All helpers must stay 2m apart - use ropes to pull the trolley and the boat if required
   - Clean all surfaces post useage

-- We all need to understand and follow these precautions so that we can help everyone stay safe.
+We all need to understand and follow these precautions so that we can help everyone stay safe.

 ## On the water
 - The only personal contact will be